Becoming a Patient in New Mexico

 - inflammatory autoimmune-mediated arthritis

-Your doctor must certify that you have an eligible condition, that the condition is debilitating and cannot be helped by standard treatments, and that the benefits of medical cannabis usage outweigh the detriments.
+Your doctor must certify that you have an eligible condition, that the condition is debilitating and cannot be helped by standard treatments, and the potential risks and benefits of the use of medical cannabis for the condition have been discussed with the patient.
 This recommendation may need to be accompanied by further proof of your debilitating medical condition depending on the condition.
 For example, for chronic pain you need objective proof of severe chronic pain such as X-rays, CT scans, and MRIs and you must receive two recommendations, one from your primary care physician and one from a specialist.

 Recommendations must be submitted to the New Mexico department of health along with a completed application.
 Application forms are available at http://nmhealth.org/about/mcp/svcs/ or can be acquired by calling (505) 827-2321.